Hey guys Twitter isn’t real… is it?… Oh no IS IT?

-There have been shitbombs going off all over Twitter recently, most of them featuring nasty fuckers threatening to hurt or rape women for daring to be outspoken and admirable or being mean to vulnerable teenagers, and that’s a horrible frightening and inexcusable thing to do.
+There have been shitbombs going off all over Twitter recently, most of them featuring nasty fuckers threatening to hurt or rape women for daring to be outspoken, and that’s a horrible frightening and inexcusable thing to do.
 On the back of everything the columnist Caitlin Moran arranged a day of silent protest on Twitter as a show of sisterly solidarity, she in turn faced a small backlash for that and wrote a piece defending some of her own tweets from way back in yonder olden days for sounding inappropriate, she then explained that she’s a really nice person just trying to do good.
-I like Caitlin Moran, she’s a fantastic writer and a kind-seeming lady who says wonderful things, so it made me sad that she felt compelled to apologise for calling her good pal a “retard” – all words are part of language and they should only really offend people if they come from a bad place.
+I like Caitlin Moran, she’s a good writer and seems kind, so it made me sad that she felt compelled to apologise for calling her good pal a “retard” – all words are part of language and they should only really offend people if they come from a bad place.
 I’ve tried to argue the point at many different times with different people for years that it’s completely impossible to say anything racist/sexist/homophobic if you aren’t one of those things.
-To be prejudice in word you have to BE PREJUDICE in your mind and in your life.

 So all that happened and then the Daily Mail columnist Samantha Brick wrote a piece taking bitchy swipes at Caitlin Moran and some other people she views as a kind of Twitter sixth form common room, but while prodding around aimlessly with a shitty stick she alluded to a point, possibly inadvertently, that I agree with.

 TWITTER ISN’T REAL LIFE!